AI Website Builder Maintenance: What Happens After Launch?

 Choosing a DTC website builder is no longer only a design decision.
-Templates, drag-and-drop editing, and launch speed still matter, but the deeper question is whether the platform can support product facts, SEO, content, Google readiness, analytics, localization, and operational updates after the first version is live.
+Templates, drag-and-drop editing, and launch speed still matter, but the deeper question is whether the platform can support product facts, SEO, content, Google workflows, analytics, localization, and operational updates after the first version is live.

 Agentic commerce and AI shopping are making that question more important.
 Google and Shopify now describe shopping journeys where agents and AI systems depend on product data, merchant information, and structured facts.
 OpenAI's shopping help also points to product metadata and merchant integrations as part of the discovery context.
 A DTC storefront needs to be readable by buyers and by the systems that help buyers compare products.